thrive-spectrexq/nxc-rs/SECURITY.md

 - Steps to reproduce the issue.
 - Potential impact and mitigation strategies.

-We will respond within 48 hours and work with you to resolve the issue as quickly as possible.
+We will respond within 48 hours, and work with you to resolve the issue as quickly as possible.

 ## Ethical Research